littlebobert/slack-translator/README.md

       userToken: { source: "env", provider: "default", id: "SLACK_USER_TOKEN" },
       appToken: { source: "env", provider: "default", id: "SLACK_APP_TOKEN" },
       userTokenReadOnly: true,
+      dmPolicy: "open",
+      allowFrom: ["*"],
+      groupPolicy: "open",
       requireMention: false,
     },
   },
 }
 ```

-`requireMention: false` is required so OpenClaw passes unmentioned thread replies and configured all-message channel posts to the relay.
+`groupPolicy: "open"` is required because OpenClaw otherwise defaults to a channel allowlist and can drop channel messages before the relay hook runs. `requireMention: false` is required so OpenClaw passes unmentioned thread replies and configured all-message channel posts to the relay.
 The relay claims all Slack ingress silently, then forwards only DMs, direct mentions, replies whose thread parent reports `subscribed: true`, and messages from `notifyAllChannelIds`.
 Unrelated channel messages do not reach the model and do not produce Slack or iMessage replies.

 ## 3. Set up iMessage delivery